Home / Dental Services / Non-Surgical Treatments

 Cleaning

-Scaling and polishing are included in routine dental cleaning at the dentist office, although these may not be enough to treat periodontitis.
+Scaling and polishing are included in routine dental cleaning at the dentist's office, although these may not be enough to treat periodontitis.
 Root planing refers to a deep cleaning process that gets under the gum line, where bacteria can build.
 The debridement process is vital for an effective gum disease treatment plan.

 Irrigation